-Status:Active, open to new members
+| Status: | Active, open to new members |

-When: Monthly on Tuesday afternoons 2:00 pm-4:00 pm
+| When: | Monthly on Tuesday afternoons 2:00 pm-4:00 pm 4th Tuesday |

-Venue: Scout & Guide HQ
+| Venue: | Scout & Guide HQ |

-Cost: £2 including refreshments
+| Cost: | £2 including refreshments |

 Our programmes are varied and can last up to 2 hours depending on the choice of that month.
 A break for tea/coffee is taken about 3.00 pm.

 Three times a year we have an open programme when members bring a CD track of their choice (lasting no longer than 6 mins).
-This allows everyone the chance and time to play their choice and make their comments on it.
+This allows everyone the chance and time to play their choice and make their comments on it. .

 Come and join us for an interesting and stimulating afternoon with the opportunity to play and discuss your choice of music.
-Whatever your tastes you will be most welcome.
+Whatever your musical tastes you will be most welcome.

-Programme for 2024
+Programme for 2026

-Reports on previous meetings
+Reports on previous meeting

 Over past few years almost every genre of music has been played and listened to from light music to extreme classical including Stage Shows, Dance Music, Opera, Ballet and Orchestral and including Composers from Gershwin to Myaskovsky with performances by well known and sometimes little known soloists.